Eppie Lederer: Eppie becomes Ann

 She appeared on the March 18, 1956, episode of What's My Line?, signing in as Mrs. Jules Lederer.

-From the early 1970s until her death, Lederer lived at 209 East Lake Shore Drive, in a 14-room, high-rise apartment.
+From the early 1970s until her death, Lederer lived at 209 East Lake Shore Drive, in a 5,500-square-foot upper level apartment.

 Jules and Eppie divorced in 1975.
 In her column of July 1, 1975, Lederer wrote, "The sad, incredible fact is, that after 36 years of marriage, Jules and I are being divorced."
 She received 30,000 sympathetic letters in response.

 Death

 Lederer was in good health almost all her life.
 She was diagnosed with multiple myeloma in January 2002 and died on June 22, two weeks before what would have been her 84th birthday, having refused any medical treatment for her condition.
 Her former husband had died on January 21, 1999.

 Legacy

 After Lederer's death, her longtime editors Kathy Mitchell and Marcy Sugar started writing the Annie's Mailbox column.
 Lederer's desk was purchased by Dan Savage, author of the relationship-and-sex advice column Savage Love.

 In 2003, a collection of correspondence between Lederer and her daughter was published.

 In 2006, David Rambo wrote a play about the life and work of Lederer as Ann Landers.
 The production was revived in 2008 at the Pasadena Playhouse in California, starring Mimi Kennedy.